 Fun Soccer Drills for 4 Year Olds

 Is your child interested in playing soccer?
 You’ve come to the right place!
-We have some fun soccer drills for 4 year olds (which would be U5).
+We have some fun soccer drills for 4 year olds (which would be U-5) in this article.

 The drills below focus on fundamental skills such as dribbling, passing, and shooting, but are tailored to the attention span and physical abilities of young athletes.